Skip to content

 • Represented the former finance minister of Suriname who became the victim of an illegitimate, politically motivated prosecution after his party lost national elections.
 Successfully challenged the INTERPOL Red Notice that sought the client’s detention and extradition and submitted parallel filings before the U.N.
 High Commission for Human Rights and the Inter-American Commission on Human Rights.

-• Represented a Venezuelan entrepreneur and his family who were deported at the airport and banned for five years after arriving on tourist visas while their immigrant visa applications were pending.
+• Represented a Venezuelan entrepreneur and his family who were deported at the airport and banned for five years after arriving on valid tourist visas for a family event while their immigrant visa applications were pending.
 Secured expedited waivers of inadmissibility, allowing the family to resume their visa process.
-When the Embassy later wrongfully rescinded the entrepreneur’s employment-based petition, presented compelling new evidence and had the petition reinstated.
+When the Embassy later incorrectly rescinded the entrepreneur’s employment-based petition, presented compelling new evidence and had the petition reinstated.
 The family of four went from a traumatic deportation and entry ban to full U.S. permanent residency.

-• Represented a Nigerian engineer wrongly accused of fraud by the U.S. government, in a matter that spanned eight years, multiple agencies, and numerous interviews and hearings.
+• Represented a Nigerian engineer mistakenly accused of fraud in a matter that spanned eight years, multiple agencies, and numerous interviews and hearings.
 Successfully prevailed in immigration court, overcoming the fraud allegations and securing lawful permanent residence for the client.

 Publications